Why choose the School of Society, Community and Health

 Careers

-You will be undertaking a professional qualification to enable you to practice as a qualified and registered social worker in England.
+You will be undertaking a professional qualification that will enable you to practise as a qualified and registered social worker in England.
 Most social workers are employed by local authority children's or adult social services.

 Entry Requirements